eslint/eslint/docs/src/rules/vars-on-top.md

 - https://benalman.com/news/2012/05/multiple-var-statements-javascript/
 ---

-Requires variable declarations to be at the top of their scope.

 The `vars-on-top` rule generates warnings when variable declarations are not used serially at the top of a function scope or the top of a program.
 By default variable declarations are always moved (“hoisted”) invisibly to the top of their containing scope by the JavaScript interpreter.